External vertices for crystals of type A: EXTERNAL VERTICES OF THE REDUCED CRYSTAL FOR

 \section{EXTERNAL VERTICES OF THE REDUCED CRYSTAL FOR $e=2$}

 In the case of $e=2$, the lattice is in one-to-one correspondence with the integers and we can give an explicit bound $N'(d)$ on the degree such that all Morita equivalence classes occur for degrees less than $N'(d)$.
+Since $e=2$, then $\ell=e-1=1$.
+For the simple roots, we take

 We begin by giving a description of the set $\max(\Lambda)$, with weights, hubs, defect and contents.

+We will make extensive use of \cite{BFS}, in which every weight in $\max(\Lambda)$ is described as a transformation by an element of the abelian subgroup $T$ of the Weyl group $W$ of one of the elements of a set $N$ of representatives of $T$-orbits.
+In order to give a very explicit description of the set $N$ in the case $e=2, M \cong \mathbb Z$, we will use an different than normal representation of the integers in the form $m=qr+u$, chosen so that all the hubs with all components non-negative will correspond to integers $m$ with $q=0$.
+In order to acheive this, we will have to take the unusual step of allowing negative remainders $u$ in certain cases, as described in the following lemma.

 \begin{lem} Let $e=2$ and $\Lambda=a_0\Lambda_0+a_1\Lambda_1$, with $r=a_0+a_1$.
 Set $b_0=\lfloor \frac{a_0}{2} \rfloor$.
 Write the integers in the form $m=qr+u$, where $-b_0 \leq u \leq r-b_0-1$.
 Set